-Pedestrian crossings on all arms, walking distance shortened from up to 500m to 50m on Ireland and Mountain Roads.
+- Pedestrian crossings on all arms, walking distance shortened for example from 500m to 50m on Ireland and Mountain Roads.

-- majority of current traffic movements remain, right turn out of Jellicoe Rd via Mountain Rd/Forge Way instead,
+- Majority of current traffic movements remain, however the right turn will be out of Jellicoe Road via Mountain Road/Forge Way instead.

 - General traffic lanes reduced to one in each direction, made possible by the new Panmure intersection improving traffic flows.